 After logging in to the Web Client, you see the Overview page.
 It usually contains a dashboard showing a summary of the current tickets.
-The dashboard consists of different widgets, mostly charts and tables.
+The dashboard consists of different widgets, which can be grouped in one or more tabs.
 The actual content and layout of the dashboard depend on the individual configuration of your CM system.